-I've been fascinated by nature photography since I was quite young, I still remember this amazing photograph in a coffee table book we owned when I was 9.
-It wasn't your standard pose, and I think it sparked so much of my interest in photography.
-I would love to inspire future generations of photographers with my work!
+I've been fascinated by nature photography since I was quite young, I still remember this amazing leopard photograph in a coffee table book we owned when I was 9.
+I would just stare at it, and I think it sparked so much of my interest in photography.
+I would love to inspire future generations of photographers in the same way!

-I now live in the upper Midwest of the United States and am very happily married, and besides photography I also enjoy reading, traveling, and spending time with my husband and two very spoiled cats.
+I now live in the upper Midwest of the United States and am very happily married.
+Besides photography and painting I also enjoy reading, traveling, and spending time with my husband and two very spoiled cats.